 The Environmental Center invites students to present their ideas for sustainable innovations and solutions for the University of Colorado Boulder in the second annual Buffs Sustainable Solutions Challenge.
 Students are invited to share their ideas for making our community more sustainable by creating short-pitch presentations.
 These pitches should address environmental quality, natural resource use, social justice and economic longevity at CU Boulder or through the CU system.
 Students can participate in groups or as individuals.
 The winning proposal will be awarded $1000, and the runner-up will be awarded $600 and the winner of the audience choice award will receive $400.

-Interested students can sign up to participate or learn more through March 1.
+Interested students can sign up to participate or learn more.
 The Environmental Center will host workshops during the Spring semester for teams and individuals who are looking for an idea or want to hone one they already have.
 The Buffs Sustainable Solutions Challenge pitch competition will take place on April 8, 2021.

 Why You Should Participate!

 See your idea come to life if it’s chosen for implementation